6th Grade

 Told with deceptive simplicity, this is the provocative story of a boy who experiences something incredible and undertakes something impossible.
 In the telling it questions every value we have taken for granted and reexamines our most deeply held beliefs.

-The Giver has become one of the most influential novels of our time
+The Giver has become one of the most influential novels of our time."

-Nothing but the Truth
+Nothing but the Truth (documentary novel)

 In this thought-provoking examination of freedom, patriotism, and respect, ninth grader Philip Malloy is kept from joining the track team by his failing grades in English class.
 Convinced that the teacher just doesn't like him, Philip concocts a plan to get transferred out of her class.
 Breaking the school's policy of silence during the national anthem, he hums along, and ends up in a crisis at the center of the nation's attention. (summary from Amazon.com)